Basilica of San Vitale: Architecture

 The main building of the church is laid out octagonally.
 The building combines Roman and Byzantine elements.
 The dome, shape of doorways, and stepped towers are typical of Roman style, while the polygonal apse, capitals, narrow bricks, and an early example of flying buttresses are typical of the Byzantine.
-The church is most famous for its wealth of Byzantine mosaics.
-St Vitale boasts the largest and best-preserved mosaics outside of Istanbul.
-The church is of extreme importance in Byzantine art, as it is the only major church from the period of the Emperor Justinian I to survive virtually intact.
-Furthermore, it is thought to reflect the design of the Byzantine Imperial Palace Audience Chamber, of which nothing at all survives.
+The church is most famous for its wealth of Byzantine mosaics, the largest and best-preserved specimens outside of Istanbul.
+San Vitale is of extreme importance in Byzantine art, as it is the only major church from the period of the Emperor Justinian I to survive virtually intact.
+Like the Church of Saints Sergios and Bacchos in Constantinople, its overall design is a "double-shelled octagon."

+Some speculate that it reflects the design of the Byzantine Imperial Palace Audience Chamber, of which nothing at all survives.
 The bell tower has four bells.
 The tenor bell dates to the 16th century.
 According to legends, the church was erected on the site of the martyrdom of Saint Vitalis.
 However, there is some confusion as to whether this is the Saint Vitalis of Milan, or the Saint Vitale whose body was discovered (together with that of Saint Agricola) by Saint Ambrose in Bologna in 393.

 Mosaic art

 The central section is surrounded by two superposed ambulatories.
 The upper one, the matrimoneum, was possibly reserved for married women.
-A series of mosaics in the lunettes above the triforia depict sacrifices from the Old Testament: the story of Abraham and Melchizedek, and the Sacrifice of Isaac; the story of Moses and the Burning Bush, Jeremiah and Isaiah, representatives of the twelve tribes of Israel, and the story of Abel and Cain.
+A series of mosaics in the lunettes above the triforia depict sacrifices from the Old Testament: the Hospitality of Abraham (Genesis 18:1–16), and the Sacrifice of Isaac; the story of Moses and the Burning Bush, Jeremiah and Isaiah, representatives of the twelve tribes of Israel, and the story of Abel and Cain.
 A pair of angels, holding a medallion with a cross, crowns each lunette.
 On the side walls the corners, next to the mullioned windows, have mosaics of the Four Evangelists, under their symbols (angel, lion, ox and eagle), and dressed in white.
 Especially the portrayal of the lion is remarkable in its ferocity.

 The cross-ribbed vault in the presbytery is richly ornamented with mosaic festoons of leaves, fruit and flowers, converging on a crown encircling the Lamb of God.
 The crown is supported by four angels, and every surface is covered with a profusion of flowers, stars, birds and animals, including many peacocks.
 Above the arch, on both sides, two angels hold a disc and beside them a representation of the cities of Jerusalem and Bethlehem.
 They symbolize the human race (Jerusalem representing the Jews, and Bethlehem the Gentiles).